GT-1 or GT-2?

 Let's start with our flagship gravel bike, the GT-1.
 Whether you are seeking a bike that prioritizes performance, comfort, or bike that sits right in the middle of that spectrum, we can create the perfect GT-1 for you.
 Perhaps the first and most important thing to know about the GT-1 is that every frame is built using a rider specific internally butted tubeset.
 Custom geometry is drawn up based on bike fit information provided by you and your Mosaic dealer, making every GT-1 unique and purpose built for the intended rider.
 We'd be pretty confident in saying that we've never made two GT-1's absolutely identically, because just like their riders, every bike should be a little different.
 Aside from eye catching finish work, which we'll get to in a moment, the GT-1 is all in the details.
 Internally butted tubes deliver a lightweight and exceptionally strong frameset that can be tuned and built to address your specific needs.
 Larger diameter internally butted tubes are both lightweight and incredibly strong, characteristics that define what a gravel bike should be.
 Some smaller, perhaps less visible details included on the GT-1 include internal Di2 routing, and tube-in-tube internal brake routing that sits completely flush at it's entry and exit point, eliminating any cable rattle.

 The GT-1 frameset includes all the bells and whistles, including your choice of paint or a premium raw finish from within the Mosaic finish work line.
 We currently offer 5 different paint schemes, 1 limited edition paint scheme and upwards of 35 color choices to make designing your dream bike a fun process.
 Our current paint layouts are 1-Tone, 2-Tone, Horizontal Fade, Vertical Fade, and the Cockpit Series.
 The Artist Series layouts are available as limited edition, premium paint options.
 As part of the buying process on a painted bike, we'll mock up your design and send you the files for approval, and if we're being honest, just something to look at and obsess over for a few weeks while we're making your bike.
 Waiting is hard, we know...
-But we're proud to say that a completely custom bike from Mosaic carries a lead time of only 6 weeks from the date we receive your deposit.
+But we're proud to say that a completely custom bike from Mosaic carries a lead time of 12 weeks from the date we receive your deposit.

 Now, onto the GT-2 - our do it all, ride it hard and put it away wet kind of gravel bike.
 The GT-2 frameset uses straight gauge titanium tubing which has garnered a reputation for it's comfortable ride quality.
 Aside from a simpler tubeset, on the GT-2 we strip away all the options and let the rider add on whatever they need.
 For example, Di2 routing, internal brake routing, and custom geometry are all optional features.
 The GT-2 is available in 9 stock sizes, and custom geometry is an available upgrade.